 Treating third-party fintech deposits at partner banks as brokered deposits, but simultaneously treating deposits obtained directly by a fintech through its own bank charter as non-brokered deposits, is illogical and creates bad incentives.
 Such a rule appears to shift the brokered versus non-brokered designation of deposits based on where such deposits are insured (e.g., at a fintech's own bank charter or at a fintech's partner bank).
-Bank-fintech relationships can be executed prudently and in a safe and sound manner, as the Bank has demonstrated.
+Bank-fintech relationships can be executed prudently and in a safe and sound manner.
 Such relationships provide opportunities that enable banks to remain competitive and provide enhanced services to their customers.
+Even for banks that do not currently partner with fintechs or other similar third parties, the Proposed Rule would eliminate such banks' optionality to do so in the future, including as a potential method to diversify funding.
 Given the ever-evolving modern U.S. banking industry, the Bank is concerned that the Proposed Rule eliminates many potential sources of stable funding (including fintech partnerships, but far beyond that as well) without any rational factual basis for doing so.

 Importantly, the Proposed Rule would reduce access to financial services for unbanked and underbanked consumers and increase costs for consumers.
 The Proposed Rule only cursorily acknowledges that consumers who access banking services through affected relationships may be impacted.
 However, the FDIC does not even begin to attempt to understand the magnitude of that impact, or its spillover effects, let alone to quantify the impact with any precision.
-Rather, the FDIC states that it "does not have the
+Rather, the FDIC states that it "does not have the information necessary to estimate such changes, and therefore, discusses these effects qualitatively."
+That "qualitative" discussion consists of merely one paragraph.